acs-network/lightshaper/README.md

 ## Acknowledgments

-LightShaper is a traffic shaping tool based on DPDK development.
+L2shaping is a traffic shaping tool based on DPDK development.
 The version 1.0 is able to support 10Gps traffic input&output.
 The work was supported by the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDA06010401, the National Key Research and Development Program of China under Grant No. 2016YFB1000203 & 2017YFB1001602.
 We appreciated project leaders, Prof. Xu Zhiwei, Prof. Chen Mingyu and Prof. Bao Yungang, for their selfless support and guidance.

 ## Contacts